Jan Frycz

-Jan Frycz (/pl/; born 15 May 1954) is a film, television and stage actor.
+Jan Frycz (/pl/; 15 May 1954 – 15 August 2026) was a Polish film, television and stage actor.
 He was nominated for seven Polish Film Awards, winning three times for Best Supporting Actor in the films Pornografia (2003), The Welts (2004) and 25 Years of Innocence (2021).

-Biography
+Life and career

 Frycz's father was a mining engineer and disliked his interest in acting; he argued that a boy should have a more stable job.
 Despite his father's wishes, Frycz pursued acting and graduated from the AST National Academy of Theatre Arts in Kraków in 1978.
-He made his theatre debut in the same year in the Juliusz Słowacki Theatre where he continued performing in the years 1978-82 and 1984-89.
+He made his theatre debut in the same year in the Juliusz Słowacki Theatre where he continued performing in the years 1978–82 and 1984–89.

-He spent two years in 1982-84 working in Warsaw at the National Theatre and the Polish Theatre, before returning to Kraków where he continued working at the Juliusz Słowacki Theatre, and from 1989 till 2006 at the National Stary Theatre.
+He spent two years in 1982–84 working in Warsaw at the National Theatre and the Polish Theatre, before returning to Kraków where he continued working at the Juliusz Słowacki Theatre, and from 1989 to 2006 at the National Stary Theatre.

-He made his screen debut in Norwegian film Dagny in 1976.
+Frycz made his screen debut in Norwegian film Dagny in 1976.
 In the second half of the 1970s and 1980s, he focused mainly on his theatre work, playing only a few, mostly episodic roles.

-Since 2006, he is an actor of the National Theatre in Warsaw.
+From 2006, he was an actor of the National Theatre in Warsaw.

-Frycz is married to his third wife and has a daughter from the first marriage and four children from the second marriage.
+Frycz was married three times and had a daughter from the first marriage and four children from the second marriage.
 His daughters Gabriela and Olga are actresses.
+He died on 15 August 2026, at the age of 72.